s2aluru/DSProjects/README.md

 <br/><br/>
 I got interested in Data Science after reading how data can help improve products, services, experience and I wanted to use my years of software engineering experience to build automated pipeline for all phases (data collection, analysis, prediction, deployment) of data solutions.
 I pursued online course to learn about statistics, machine learning and completed online <a href="https://credentials.edx.org/credentials/112d93eb68e5489ab0cde4589a0335fa/"> Micro-Masters degree</a> in Data Science from University of San Deigo in Decemeber 2018.
 <br/>
-After completing the course, I have done freelancing for couple of companies and delivered useful insights.
+After completing the degree, I have done freelancing for couple of companies and delivered useful insights.
 <br/><br/>
 This repository contains Data Science projects I have done for Micro Masters and Freelancing.
 They are developed using Jupyter notebooks, Python and ScikitLearn libraries.
 Listed below is the description of projects with a link to Html (if shareable) and source file.
 <br/>